-In February 2017, James W. Cornett Ecological Consultants conducted a Project-specific General and Focused Biological Resources Assessment.
-The assessment area covered the entire 1.26 gross acre site and extended approximately 100 yards beyond all parcel boundaries.
+In July 2016, James W. Cornett Ecological Consultants conducted a Project-specific General and Focused Biological Resources Assessment.
+The assessment area covered the entire 3.56 gross acre site and extended approximately 100 yards beyond all parcel boundaries, except where fences delineated private property to the north.
 The biological survey and analyses were designed to ascertain the impacts of proposed development on the potential biological resources of the Project site and immediate vicinity, as mandated by CEQA and required by the City of Desert Hot Springs.